bsjerps/pruts/doc/qdda.md

 for up to 20% of all data, based on workload and data profile.
 This makes it hard for qdda to give reasonable estimates which is why it is marked as EXPERIMENTAL for now.
 The output of qdda shows the results at most ideal circumstances (all data gets deduped and compressed always).
 Future versions may improve on accuracy.

-The compress and hash algorithms are slightly different from these actual arrays and the results are a (close) approximation of the real array data reduction.
-Currently qdda only uses LZ4 (default) compression,

 <DT>custom&nbsp;(--array=&lt;custom&nbsp;definition&gt;)<DD>
-Specify a string with array=name=&lt;name&gt;,bs=&lt;blocksize_kb&gt;,buckets=&lt;bucketsize1+bucketsize2....&gt;
+Specify a string with array=name=&lt;name&gt;,bs=&lt;blocksize_kb&gt;,buckets=&lt;size1+size2....&gt;
 <BR>

 example: qdda --array=name=foo,bs=64,buckets=8+16+32+48+64

+The compress and hash algorithms are slightly different from these actual arrays and the results are a (close) approximation of the real array data reduction.
+Currently qdda only uses LZ4 (default) compression.

 </DL>
 <A NAME="lbAH">&nbsp;</A>
 <H2>ERRORS</H2>